Tuzla Thermal Power Plant

 Tuzla Thermal Power Plant is a coal-fired thermal power plant in Tuzla, Bosnia and Herzegovina.
 It is the largest power plant in Bosnia and Herzegovina.
 It is operated by Elektroprivreda Bosne i Hercegovine (EBiH).

 History

 Construction of the first two units started in 1959.
 The first 32 MW unit was commissioned in 1963 and the last 215 MW unit was commissioned in 1978.

 There is a plan to build a new 450 MW unit by the Gezhouba Group.

 Description

 The power station has an installed electric capacity of 715 MW (without two 32 MW units) and it produces around 3.1 TWh of electricity per year.
 In addition, it supplies heat for Tuzla and Lukavac.
 The plant burns 3,300,000 tons of coal annually.

 Units 1–6 are supplied from the Kreka and Banovići mines.
-Unit 7, at the moment, is not built.

 Unit 4 has a 100 m flue gas stack, Unit 6 a 165 m flue gas stack.